A steady increase in median property prices over a five-year period in the suburb translates to a 26.07% capital gain.

 Property investors enjoyed capital gains of 11.16% over the last 12 months in HAMLYN TERRACE, translating to lower returns compared with its peers in NSW.

 A survey of average capital gains or median home price increase in suburbs across the country shows that HAMLYN TERRACE, 2259 obtained a 6.39% growth over a ten-year period.
 It ranks 456th on our list of suburbs that property investors should look into.

 HAMLYN TERRACE, 2259 has a capital gain of 11.16% for the past year, which is higher than average compared to its 27.47% growth within a five-year period.

 With the median home price in HAMLYN TERRACE sitting at $478,000, and the average rent at $410, property owners could potentially earn a 4.46% increase in gross rental yield.

-Figures from the previous quarter show that capital gains for real estate buyers in HAMLYN TERRACE are high, as opposed to average gains per annum over the past five years.
+Figures from the previous quarter show that capital gains for real estate buyers in HAMLYN TERRACE are low, as opposed to average gains per annum over the past five years.